 Tweed is notoriously one of the most difficult materials to wear; it’s tough, rigid and hard to style pieces with.
 However, you may be looking at it the wrong way.
 It’s tough but it’s warm, it’s rigid but it’s hard-wearing and it’s hard to style, yet it can be so versatile if you know what to wear it with and how to wear it too.
+Find out how to style your tweed blazer and waistcoast!

 This post will demonstrate our best styling tips for matching your tweed jacket with a waistcoat underneath.
 We’ll delve into the history of tweed and how it’s made, the features of the waistcoat, as well as those all-important ideas to have you wearing your tweed jacket and waistcoat look at its best on a range of occasions.
 We want you to be able to wear both items for a drink in your local pub, as well as dressing up for a family party, or even a wedding evening do!